 A quick way to do comparison shopping is to use Best Price.com.
 This site constantly searches for bargains on car audio systems, including in-dash receivers and mounted players, speakers, and accessories.
 It also features customer reviews, detailed data sheets, and scours retail and wholesale deals, as well as eBay and Amazon, two other good resources for inexpensive audio equipment.

 Cheap Car Audio

-Cheap Car Audio offers everything audio-visual for you car, including DVD players, speakers, amplifiers and subwoofers.
+Half Price Car Audio offers everything audio for you car, including DVD players, speakers, amplifiers and subwoofers.
 You can get everything here from a standard tuner-and-CD-player combination to a state-of-the-art MP3 player that syncs with your preferred portable media device.
-The site allows you to search by price, allowing you to effective choose how much you want to spend.
+Technical advice is also available, and shipping is free.

 Sonic Electronix is a one-stop shop for all your car audio needs.
 You can get an MP3 player for your car at just over $100 and touchscreen monitors for just under $200.
 Sonic Electronix can even sell you the tools that you need to put your new stereo into your car.

 Also visit Wholesaler.com periodically to track wholesalers that sell cheap car stereos.
 New specials pop up frequently, and this clearinghouse site will tip you off to some great deals.